NuclearError/ReactReduxWork/README.md

 This repo contains work that has been done while following along the React-Redux tutorial provided by Stephen Grider on the Udemy platform.
 The original readme for Stephen Grider's tutorial repo is below.

+NB.
+In the case that port 8080 is in use, edit the webpack dev server config file to use a different port: `node_modules\webpack-dev-server\bin\webpack-dev-server.js`

 ----------------------------------------------------------------------------------------------------